Wells Cathedral: Fittings and monuments

 Some of the cathedral's fittings and monuments are hundreds of years old.
+The round font in the south transept is from the former Saxon cathedral and has an arcade of round-headed arches, on a round plinth.
+The font cover was made in 1635 and is decorated with the heads of putti.
+The Chapel of St Martin is a memorial to every Somerset man who fell in World War I. The bishop's throne dates from 1340, and has a panelled, canted front and stone doorway, and a deep nodding cusped ogee canopy above it, with three-stepped statue niches and pinnacles.
+The throne was restored by Anthony Salvin around 1850.
 The brass lectern in the Lady Chapel dates from 1661 and has a moulded stand and foliate crest.
 In the north transept chapel is a 17th-century oak screen with columns, formerly used in cow stalls, with artisan Ionic capitals and cornice, set forward over the chest tomb of John Godelee.
 There is a bound oak chest from the 14th century, which was used to store the chapter seal and key documents.
-The bishop's throne dates from 1340, and has a panelled, canted front and stone doorway, and a deep nodding cusped ogee canopy above it, with three-stepped statue niches and pinnacles.
-The throne was restored by Anthony Salvin around 1850.
 Opposite the throne is a 19th-century octagonal pulpit on a coved base with panelled sides, and steps up from the north aisle.
-The round font in the south transept is from the former Saxon cathedral and has an arcade of round-headed arches, on a round plinth.
-The font cover was made in 1635 and is decorated with the heads of putti.
-The Chapel of St Martin is a memorial to every Somerset man who fell in World War I.